loafer-mka/version-stamper/README.md

   string, except complex tag name used (for example if tag name is 'v1.22.333' then `VERSION_SUFFIX` becomes '.333').

-  The name of the current branch `branchname` is either the name of the attached branch, or calculated if HEAD is detached (which is often the case for submodules).
-Computation cannot guarantee the correctness of the calculation or selection if there may be more than one matching branch for a given commit.
+  The name of the current branch `VERSION_BRANCH` is either the name of the attached branch, or calculated if HEAD is detached (which is often the case for submodules).
+Computation cannot guarantee the correctness of the calculation or selection if there may be more than one matching branch for a given commit, in this case `?` is added after branch name.

   `VERSION_DIRTY` - flag of the changed working tree (not taking into account changes in version stamps).
 Indicated by the `+` symbol if there